Chalhotra/LMS_Go/README.md

     ```

 ## Usage

 ### Login and Register Portals:
 - Access via `/login` and `/register`
-- Initially when you run ``` make migrate-up```, a super admin user is created by default with credentials, username: admin, password: admin
+- Initially when you run `make migrate-up`, a super admin user is created by default with credentials: `username: admin`, `password: admin`

 ### Admin Portal:
 - Access via `/api/admin/`.
 - Manage books and user requests.